psibi/rust-book-summary/README.md

 # Introduction

-This book can be previewed here.
+This book can be previewed [here](https://psibi.in/rust-book-summary/).

+Contributions and bug fixes welcome!